 The United Nations has been deploying police officers for service in peace operations since the 1960s.
-ONUC was the very first UN mission where United Nations police were deployed.
-The number of UN police officers authorized for deployment in peacekeeping operations and special political missions increased from 5,840 in 1995 to over 15,000 in 2017.
+ONUC was the very first United Nations mission where United Nations Police were deployed.
+The number of United Nations Police officers authorized for deployment in peacekeeping operations and special political missions increased from 5,840 in 1995 to over 11,000 in 2018.

-Does UN police have a standing police service?
+Does United Nations Police have a standing police service?

 The United Nations Police Division seeks highly qualified police officers from United Nations Member States for service in UN peace missions around the world.

-Find out more information on how to be nominated and serve with UN police.
+Find out more information on how to be nominated and serve with United Nations Police.

 A police service that is representative of the population helps restore trust and confidence in the police, especially from women and children, as the police institution is reformed, restructured and rebuilt.
-Gender sensitive policing increases the operational effectiveness of UN policing.
-National police services benefit greatly and are more responsive to the whole population when experiences and perspectives of women and men are incorporated in the design, implementation and monitoring and evaluation of police legislation, policies and programmes.
+Gender responsive policing increases the operational effectiveness of United Nations Policing.
+National police services benefit greatly and are more responsive to the entire population when experiences and perspectives of women and men are incorporated in the design, implementation and monitoring and evaluation of police legislation, policies and programmes.

-The participation of female police officers is critical for the full spectrum of United Nations Police activities, such as the promotion of rule of law, intelligence, planning, leadership, investigations, public order management, capacity-building of host-State police, community-oriented policing, gender awareness raising and engaging communities.
+The participation of police officers is critical for the full spectrum of United Nations Police activities, such as leadership, the promotion of rule of law, crime intelligence, operational planning, investigations, public order management, capacity-building of host-State police, community-oriented policing, gender awareness raising and engaging communities.

-Female police officers also help the United Nations address and respond to sexual exploitation and abuse.
+Police officers also help the United Nations address and respond sexual and gender-based violence.

-The Police Division at United Nations Headquarters also provides a coherent and standardised approach to gender mainstreaming by integration best practices and standards into the police-specific United Nations policies, guidelines and standard operating procedures, based on the Strategic Guidance Framework (SGF) for International Police Peacekeeping, the DPKO/DFS Policy on Gender Equality in UN Peacekeeping Operations (2010) and the DPKO/ DFS Gender Forward Looking Strategy (2014-2018).
+The Police Division at United Nations Headquarters also provides a coherent and standardised approach to gender mainstreaming by integration best practices and standards into the police-specific United Nations policies, guidelines and standard operating procedures, based on the Strategic Guidance Framework for International Police Peacekeeping, the UN Peacekeeping Gender Responsive United Nations Peacekeeping Operations (Policy) (2018).

-In 2015, the United Nations Police Gender Toolkit was formally adopted as a compilation of training materials with standardised best practices on gender mainstreaming in peacekeeping.
-To better implement the gender mainstreaming activities, obtain much-needed extra budgetary funding and to raise awareness of the work and dedication of female police peacekeepers, United Nations Police and the International Network of Female Police Peacekeepers, conduct several activities, such as dialogue with police contributing countries, outreach to female police associations and information campaigns.
+In 2015, the United Nations Police Gender Toolkit was formally adopted as a compendium of project tools and templates and in-person and on-line training materials with standardised best practices on gender mainstreaming in peacekeeping.
+To better implement gender mainstreaming activities, obtain much-needed extra budgetary funding and to raise awareness of the work and dedication of female police peacekeepers, United Nations Police and the International Network of Female Police Peacekeepers, conduct several activities, such as dialogue with police contributing countries, outreach to female police associations and information campaigns.

 International Female Police Peacekeeper Award

-Every year since 2011, one serving female UN police officer receives the UN International Female Police Peacekeeper Award, at the International Association of Women Police conference.
-The award is given to an outstanding female police peacekeeper serving in a UN peace operation.
+Since 2011, every year one serving United Nations Police officer receives the United Nations International Female Police Peacekeeper Award.
+The award is given to an outstanding women police peacekeeper serving in a United Nations peace operation.

-- In 2015, Chief Superintendent Raluca Domuta from Romania, serving in MINUSTAH, Haiti.
+- 2015: Chief Superintendent Raluca Domuta from Romania, serving in MINUSTAH, Haiti

-- In 2014, Police Inspector Shakti Devi from India, serving in UNAMA, Afghanistan.
+- 2014: Police Inspector Shakti Devi from India, serving in UNAMA, Afghanistan

-- In 2013, Commissioner Codou Camara from Senegal, serving in MINUSTAH, Haiti.
+- 2013: Commissioner Codou Camara from Senegal, serving in MINUSTAH, Haiti

-- In 2012 Constable Rezi Danismend from Turkey serving in UNMIL, Liberia.
+- 2012: Constable Rezi Danismend from Turkey serving in UNMIL, Liberia

-- In 2011 Deputy Superintendent Shahzadi Gulfam from Pakistan serving in UNMIT, Timor-Leste (UNMIT).
+- 2011: Deputy Superintendent Shahzadi Gulfam from Pakistan serving in UNMIT, Timor-Leste

-“I strongly believe that the Global Focal Point (GFP) arrangement has become a new, indispensable, and system-wide delivery platform”, Alexandre Zouev, Assistant Secretary-General for Rule of Law and Security Institutions.
+“I strongly believe that the Global Focal Point for Police, Justice and Corrections arrangement has become a new, indispensable, and system-wide delivery platform”, Alexandre Zouev, Assistant Secretary-General for Rule of Law and Security Institutions.

-For more information visit the UN policing page.
+For more information visit the website of United Nations Police (UNPOL).